-(2) such certification is submitted to the Congress and approved by a joint resolution of both Houses.
+(2) such certification is submitted to the Congress and

 The conferees on the authorization bill have not agreed on these provisions.
 The Committee denied the \$14,802,000 approved by the House for the expansion of the facilities project at the Naval Communications Station, Diego Garcia.